 After training to become a gardener with the RHS at the age of 23, I went on a volunteer at one of Cornwall’s leading gardens, Trewithen Estate, internationally acclaimed for its camellia collections.
 Here I was lucky enough to learn from and be inspired by the perennially positive Head Gardener, Gary Long.
 What's followed has been a wonderful whirlwind gardening professionally, from running my own gardening business managing a range of public and private gardens and estates across Cornwall, to then taking the BIG step of crossing the Tamar into unchartered territory!
 I spent 2 years with the National Trust, managing the romantic gardens at Chastleton House in the Cotswolds and then a team of 7 staff as Head of Surrey Landscapes which included a Capability Brown Landscape garden before moving to Hertfordshire to care for 28 acres of magical gardens at Knebworth House as Head Gardener.

 I'm thrilled to now be gardening in such a incredible part of Ireland.
 Two Green Shoots launched in Sept 2017 with my partner Kloe, is the culmination of a decade soaking up information, ideas and experience and our chance to share it with you.
-Look forward to meeting you in the Garden of Re-Imagination, on a Taste Tour, Feast Night or on an Escape!
-I'm also delighted to have joined the team at Bantry House & Garden as Head Gardener.
-Look out for me in the gardens and come say hello!
+Look forward to meeting you in the Garden of Re-Imagination, on a garden tour or stay.
+I'm also delighted to be part of the team at Bantry House & Garden as Head Gardener, do drop by & say hi!

 Kloë.
 Designer, Gardener, Forager & Upcycler.